GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 custom data distributions.
 In order to maximize scalability of this implementation, we should enable the use of processor groups [Nie05]_.

-Both NumPy and GA provide multidimensional arrays and implement, among other things, element-wise operations and linear algebra routines.
-Although they have a number of differences, the primary one is that NumPy programs run within a single address space while Global Arrays are distributed.
-When translating from NumPy to Global Arrays, each process must translate NumPy calls into calls with respect to their local array portions.

 A distributed array representation must acknowledge the duality of a global array and the physically distributed memory of the array.
 Array attributes such as ``shape`` should return the global, coalesced representation of the